 Makhtesh Ramon (often known erroneously as the Ramon Crater) is a geological wonderland, representing a window into the earth’s surface, which beckons us to explore a world of magma, fossils, dikes, sills and colorful sandstone.

-The Makhtesh Ramon is often erroneously referred to as the “Ramon Crater,” – which would imply that it was formed by a meteorite.
-Rather the Makhtesh Ramon was formed by a series of geological activities spread over more than 100 million years during which a ridge was eventually undermined, and swept away from within to reveal the landscape we see today.
+The Makhtesh Ramon is often erroneously referred to as the “Ramon Crater” – which would imply that it was formed by a meteorite.
+But rather, the Makhtesh Ramon was formed by a series of geological activities spread over more than 100 million years during which a ridge was eventually undermined, and swept away from within to reveal the landscape we see today.
 Because this phenomenon was first identified in Israel, the Hebrew word Makhtesh has become a geological term used internationally to describe this type of landform.

 See more photos of the Ramon Crater here.

 The best way to begin a visit to Makhtesh Ramon is with a view from its rim next to the Visitors’ Center on Route 40 adjacent to the town of Mitzpe Ramon.
 After taking in the view, enter the Ramon Visitor Center (admission charged) to learn more about the remarkable geological story in front of you.
 The Visitors’ Center can also provide you with a brochure with a map of Makhtesh Ramon and additional information to help you visit the Makhtesh Ramon.
 Most of the Makhatesh is not directly wheelchair accessible, but the visitors’ center is, and there are some great views along Road 40.

 Camel Mountain is roughly a 15-minute walk west from the Visitors Center along the rim of the Makhtesh.
 Its name is derived from its shape, remarkably resembling a camel.